 Types of Japanese Persimmons

-The hoshigaki, or dried persimmons on the other hand, undergo a complicated process before they are ready.
-They are derived from hachiya persimmons, which cannot be eaten raw until they are soft and almost rotting.
+On the other hand, the Hoshigaki, or dried persimmons, undergo a complicated process before they are ready.
+They are derived from Hachiya persimmons, which cannot be eaten raw until they are soft and almost rotting.
 They are peeled, air-dried, and hand-massaged for three to five weeks.

-This gentle massage is necessary to break down the hard pulp, and smoothen the outside of the hachiya persimmons to prevent wrinkles, and ultimately the formation of moisture and mold.
+This gentle massage is necessary to break down the hard pulp, smoothen the outside of the Hachiya persimmons to prevent wrinkles, and ultimately form moisture and mould.
 It will also tap out air pockets and encourage crystalline, a natural sugar, to surface.

-Afterwards, the hoshigaki is rolled with a pin to ensure even thickness and to release any last air bubbles, to reduce the likelihood of mold.
-They are chewy and mildly sweet, and commonly enjoyed with green tea.
+Afterwards, the Hoshigaki is rolled with a pin to ensure even thickness and release any last air bubbles to reduce the likelihood of mould.
+They are chewy and mildly sweet and commonly enjoyed with green tea.

-What better way to ease into the fall mood than with a good ‘ol bowl of soup?
-This recipe incorporates two of autumn’s staples: fuyu persimmons and sweet potatoes.
+What better way to ease into the fall mood than with a good ‘ole bowl of soup?
+This recipe incorporates two of autumn’s staples: Fuyu persimmons and sweet potatoes.

 Soften and Debitter Your Persimmons

-In order to remove the bitterness, you can use high-alcohol spirits such as shōchū or brandy.
+To remove the bitterness, you can use high-alcohol spirits such as Shōchū or brandy.
 Wash and dry the fruit, dot the calyxes with alcohol-soaked cotton swabs, and seal the fruit in a plastic bag.
 Keep them in a cool, dark place for one to two weeks until they are sweet.

 However, if this delicious delicacy is not enough to get you in the autumn mood, what about pampering yourself with our Persimmons Aromatherapy Massage?
 At Ikeda Spa, you can relax and rejuvenate your senses with this massage combined with the calming scent of persimmons.

-Enjoy our Autumn Delight Series by soaking in Rice Hinoki Onsen for 30 minutes followed by a relaxing 90 minutes Persimmons Aromatherapy Massage at a promotional price of $201.16.
+Enjoy our Autumn Delight Series by soaking in Rice Hinoki Onsen for 30 minutes followed by a relaxing 90 minutes Persimmons Aromatherapy Massage at a promotional price.
 Save more than 40% with this autumn treat, which would leave you recharged and your skin baby soft.
-Available at Bukit Timah branch only.